How to snooze conversations for later or follow-up

 You can also set Send & Snooze as your default send button.
 See here for more information.

 Managing your snoozes

 Custom snooze times

 You can curate your snooze menu by creating custom snooze times.
 Click the gear icon on the top right of Front and into the Personal settings tab.
-Go to the Preferences section, and click into the Snoozes tab to customize your snooze times.
+Click into the Snoozes tab to customize your snooze times.

-Click Add snooze timing to add a new snooze timing to the list.
+Click Add a snooze to add a new snooze timing to the list.
 You can also click on any of the existing snooze timings, and edit the name/timing.

 Once you've saved your custom snooze time, it will appear in the list of snooze timing options whenever you snooze a conversation.

 How to find snoozed conversations

 To see snoozed messages, simply click the Snoozed tab at the top of any inbox or pinned tag.